How to get the best deal on your rental

 - Key exchange

 - Parking requirements

-In addition to the standard charge, visitors have to pay state taxes when booking "Condo overlooking the Marina!", as well as any other additional fees which may be mandatory depending on their circumstances, including an animal charge, early check-in or later check-out fee, or a pool heat fee for private pool usage during the fall or spring months.
+In addition to the standard price, vacationers will need to pay state taxes when booking "Condo overlooking the Marina!", as well as any other fees which might be required depending on their circumstances, including a dog charge, early check-in or late check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.